 The Fabulous Five of Indian cricket – Sachin Tendulkar, Saurav Ganguly, Rahul Dravid, V.V.S Laxman and Anil Kumble will always be a part of our cricketing legends, inspiring people of all ages.
 Their nonpareil battling / bowling performance and conduct on-field as well as off-field are etched in every cricket lover’s mind.

 But after the retirement of Sachin Tendulkar, the only active international player from this group, I felt like this was the end of Fab Five.
 Yes, I know that the sentence is misleading, as they are still active on other cricket related programs, including commentary, analysis and writing.
-But for me it is not the same as like watching them thwarting other teams or battling together to save the team from crushing defeats.
+But for me it is not the same as watching them thwarting other teams or battling together to save the team from crushing defeats.

 Sunday, 7 July 2013